Are there reliable and Free ways to learn Dutch? Yes, multiple ones!

 But hey, nothing worth doing is easy.
 If there is one thing that is free is persistence.
 If you want to learn Dutch, then learn Dutch.
 Period.
 Try, and try again.
 Increase your Duolingo daily XP challenge, read 3 children books per month, get two girlfriends (joke!).

 The one thing expats always tell me when I get frustrated with this language (because I am still learning), is to keep trying.
 It’s true.
 If you want to learn this language you don’t need to depend exclusively on lessons or ‘the best money can buy’.
 The only thing you really need is a ‘can do attitude’, and the commitment to try a bit every day.
+Learning Dutch helps you with the more tricky things ilke how to navigate the housing market in the Netherlands.

 And once again, for those serious about learning Dutch, by all means check out the Youtube channel by Bart de Pau: Learn Dutch.
 Next to tons of informational and good grammar stuff you’ll will also find some pretty funny vids about the Dutch language and learning Dutch.
 Like this shocker about DE or HET for instance: